 To make matters worse for the industry, MPs have voted on a national scheme set to standardise tobacco products.
 This, according to Marlboro-owner Phil Morris, would lead to the industry being compensated £9bn to £11bn for branding.
 Of course, it was suggested that such a claim was “ludicrous and unjustified”.

+This left tobacco firms targeting developed economies.
+Rising income levels recorded in countries such as China, Russia and Indonisia, has helped overall global tobacco sales.
 According to Brand Finance research: “The problem facing tobacco brands today is that the high profits originating in developed nations are on the decline, creating more emphasis on growing brand purchase in emerging markets.
 At the same time tobacco brands are having to adapt to changing consumer behaviour and further government regulation.”
 Read more about the tobacco industry:

 Share this story